Wilbert Robinson: Brooklyn Dodgers

-Robinson was highly regarded for his ability to draw outstanding performances from his pitching staffs, a result of his many years as a catcher.
+Robinson was highly regarded for his ability to draw outstanding performances from his pitching staff, a result of his many years as a catcher.
 Among the pitchers he guided to success were Joe McGinnity with both Orioles teams and the Giants, Rube Marquard with the Giants, and Dazzy Vance and Burleigh Grimes with the Dodgers.
 Another pitcher who would later recall Robinson's excellent advice, although they never played together during a regular season, was John Tener, who in the 1910s served simultaneously as NL president and Governor of Pennsylvania.

-Robinson was manager when Al López started out as a catcher in the majors, as Lopez made his debut in 1928 before becoming a regular in 1930 who spent the first six seasons of a 19-year career with Brooklyn.
-Robinson watched Lopez' style and finally hollered, "Tell that punk he got two hands to catch with!
+Robinson was manager when Al López started as a catcher in the majors, as Lopez made his debut in 1928 before becoming a regular in 1930, who spent the first six seasons of a 19-year career with Brooklyn.
+Robinson watched Lopez's style and finally hollered, "Tell that punk he got two hands to catch with!
 Never mind the Fancy Dan stuff."
-Lopez went on to eventually surpass Robinson in the number of games played as catcher (1,316) and Lopez in the most games caught at 1,918 in 1945.
-That record was not broken for four decades; in 1951, Lopez became a manager and won two pennants and 1,410 games in seventeen seasons that led to his induction into the Hall of Fame.
+Lopez went on to eventually surpass Robinson in the number of games played as catcher (1,316) and in the most games caught at 1,918 in 1945.
+That record was not broken for four decades; in 1951, Lopez became a manager and won two pennants and 1,410 games in seventeen seasons, which led to his induction into the Hall of Fame.

 Managerial record

 Retirement and death

-After his retirement from managing, Robinson became the president of the Atlanta Crackers minor league team.
-He suffered a fall in his hotel room in August 1934 that meant a broken arm to go with a hit head.
-On August 8, he suffered a brain hemorrhage and died in Atlanta, Georgia at the age of 71.
-He was buried in the New Cathedral Cemetery in Baltimore, right near where John McGraw is buried (he had died in February).
+After he retired from managing, Robinson became the president of the Atlanta Crackers minor league team.
+He suffered a fall in his hotel room in August 1934, resulting in a broken arm and a head injury.
+On August 8, he suffered a brain hemorrhage and died in Atlanta, Georgia at the age of 70.
+He was buried in the New Cathedral Cemetery in Baltimore.
+His resting place is located near the grave of John McGraw, who had died in February of that year.